 In partnership with UNESCO-Beirut and the Directorate General of Antiquities (DGA) in Lebanon, two workshops were organized for site managers, archaeologists and architects working for the DGA in Lebanon.
 During the first workshop, participants were introduced to the World Heritage Convention and its operational guidelines, outstanding universal value, along with the notions of authenticity and integrity in the World Heritage context.
-Focusing on valuebased management, impact assessment and risk management, the course lectures were complemented by interactive sessions and
+Focusing on valuebased management, impact assessment and

+↗

-∕7 Image:
+Image:

-Participants of the course on Preventive Conservation for Museum Collections for Irag.
+Participants of the course on Preventive Conservation for Museum Collections for Iraq.